chandlerping/DynamodbPJ/README.md

 In this project, we develop a configurable framework to reveal such inconsistencies based on [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html), which is the AWS SDK for python.

-It generates a seed file and apply mutations to it to raise the inconsistency rate. / The output file shall contain many inconsistent situations.
+This framework 1) generates a seed file; 2) applies mutations to it to raise the inconsistency rate. / The output file shall contain many inconsistent situations.

 ## Configuration